MicrosoftDocs/learn/learn-pr/vs-code/introduction-to-visual-studio-code/includes/2-what-is-visual-studio-code.md

 ### Extensibility through extensions

 You can add more features and functionality beyond what's in the initial download of Visual Studio Code.
-You can add support for additional languages, frameworks, themes, and tools.
-For example, a few of the many C++ extensions available in the martketplace are displayed in the following screen shot:
+You can add support for other languages, frameworks, themes, and tools.
+For example, a few of the many C++ extensions available in the marketplace are displayed in the following screenshot:

 :::image type="content" source="../media/2-extensions-marketplace.png" alt-text="Screenshot of Visual Studio Code with the Extensions Marketplace view displayed":::